jo-rdan/ascii-faces-shop/README.md

 # Products Grid

 This is an ecommerce site, where you can buy all sorts of ascii faces like `(ノ・∀・)ノ` and `¯_(ツ)_/¯`, in a wide variety of font sizes.
-The homepage should display a list of products for people to browse.

-Please read the instructions and FAQ below before beginning.

 ## Features

 - [x] products are displayed in a grid.
 - [x] give the user an option to sort the products in ascending order.
-Can sort by "size", "price" or "id".
+Can sort by "size".
 The products list should be reloaded when a new sorting option is chosen.
 - each product has :
   - [x] a "size" field, which is the font-size (in pixels).
 We should display the faces in their correct size, to give customers a realistic impression of what they're buying.
   - [x] a "price" field, in cents.
 This should be formatted as dollars like `$3.51`.